-Unlike the other lawful bases, it’s not obvious how the condition applies, and unless you can justify your reasoning, data subjects will be able to successfully object to the processing and force you to remove their records.
+Unlike the other lawful bases, it’s not obvious how the condition applies.
+Unless you can substantiate your reasoning, data subjects will be able to object to the processing and force you to remove their records.

-Given the risks associated with collecting data unlawfully under the GDPR – including the potential for a substantial fine – it’s risky to put your documentation up for scrutiny in this way.
+Given the risks associated with collecting data unlawfully under the GDPR – including the potential for a large fine – it’s risky to put your documentation up for scrutiny in this way.

 Examples of when legitimate interest might apply